RediSearch/RediSearch/docs/Aggregations.md

   * **Limit**: Limit the result, regardless of sorting the result.
   * **Filter**: Filter the results (post-query) based on predicates relating to its values.

 The pipeline is dynamic and reentrant, and every operation can be repeated.
-For example you can group by property X, sort the top 100 results by group size, then group by property Y and sort the results by some other property, then apply a transformation on the output.
+For example, you can group by property X, sort the top 100 results by group size, then group by property Y and sort the results by some other property, then apply a transformation on the output.

 Figure 1: Aggregation Pipeline Example
 ![Aggregation Pipeline](https://docs.google.com/drawings/d/e/2PACX-1vRFyP17ingsG86OYNaienojHHA8DwnlVVv67-WlKxv7a7xTJCluWvs3SzXYQSS6QqwB9QZ1vqDuoJ-0/pub?w=518&h=163)

-## Aggregate Request Format
+## Aggregate request format

 The aggregate request's syntax is defined as follows: